 On the other hand, don't let modesty turn into excessive timidity.
 Some bloggers seem to think that blogging is such a limited form that the most you can sensibly do is to draw attention to someone else's line of thinking and make some bland comment about how it's a "potentially useful line of further inquiry."
 Boring!
 If that's all you have to say, why even blog at all?

 Blogging is not inherently limited or terse.
 Anything that can be expressed in an article, lecture, or book can (in theory) be said in a blog post or series of posts.
 While those other media certainly have some advantages over blogging, every medium has people making rash or bold or outrageous pronouncements without really knowing what they're talking about.
 Better to have a cacophony of voices making statements that might be shocking or overstated — even ill-informed or poorly thought-out — than to have a murmur of uncertain voices afraid to reach firm conclusions.
-The former state of affairs at least invites others to join in and chip away at the clunky misstatements, which makes it more likely that we'll approach the truth.
+The former at least invites others to join in and chip away at the clunky misstatements, which makes it more likely that we'll approach the truth.

 6. Put a little extra attention into a post to give it a real beginning, middle, and end.
 For instance, a post should start out by orienting the reader.
 Too many blog posts, especially if I haven't read the blog before, keep me wondering, "What's this basically about?"